rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 Make sure to add this at the bottom of the block so it does not override any other routes.

-With this, the implementation should be pretty straightforward:
+By using the following, the implementation should be pretty straightforward:

 ```ruby
 # app/controllers/redirections_controller.rb